Satan Bound

-links to the expulsion of Satan from heaven in chapter 12.
+links to the expulsion of Satan from heaven in chapter 12 and to the ascent of

 Elsewhere in

-an angel has the “key to the Abyss” with which he seals the Devil in the
+“key to the Abyss” with which he seals the Devil in the pit -

 - (Revelation 20:1-3) – “And I saw an angel descending from heaven, having the key of the abyss, and a great chain upon his hand; and he laid hold of the dragon, the ancient serpent, who is the Devil and Satan and bound him for a thousand years, and cast him into the abyss, and fastened and sealed it over him that he might not deceive the nations anymore until the thousand years should end, after these things he must be loosed for a short time.”